Penrith Panthers: Parramatta Eels

 Parramatta entered the NSWRL now NRL competition in 1947, meanwhile Penrith entered 20 years later in 1967.
 Parramatta are the closest NRL team to Penrith geographically.

 Former Penrith player Reagan Campbell-Gillard spoke about Penrith and Parramatta saying "As a Penrith junior, you come through the system to hate them.
 “I also don't like that word but it is.
 It doesn't matter what form you're in, it's a game you get up for".

-In 2002, Parramatta thrashed the Penrith 64–6, this coming after a season in which Parramatta finished first on the ladder and Penrith last.
-But they would not meet again until Round 26, 2003, when Penrith, in front of a then-record crowd defeated Parramatta 40–22 denying the Eels a place in the finals (Parramatta had to win by 28+ points).
+In 2002, Parramatta thrashed Penrith 64–6 after a season in which Parramatta finished in first place on the ladder (and Penrith last).
+They would not meet again until Round 26, 2003, when the Panthers - in front of a then-record crowd - defeated Parramatta 40–22, denying the Eels a place in the finals (Parramatta had to win by 28+ points).
 Penrith went on to win the premiership that year.
-Round 17, 2009 saw a Penrith win by 38–34 in which the lead changed several times, before Parramatta recorded a huge 48-6 win in the penultimate round of the 2009 NRL season.
+Round 17, 2009 saw a Penrith win by 38–34 in which the lead changed several times, before Parramatta recorded a huge 48–6 win in the penultimate round of the 2009 NRL season.

-In the 2010 NRL season, Parramatta came from 22-0 down at half-time against Penrith to win 34–28 at Penrith Stadium with Parramatta player Jarryd Hayne starring with a man of the match performance.
+In the 2010 NRL season, Parramatta came from 22–0 down at half-time against Penrith to win 34–28 at Penrith Stadium with Parramatta player Jarryd Hayne starring with a man of the match performance.

 Penrith then spoiled Nathan Hindmarsh's 300th NRL game in Round 19 of the 2011 NRL Season.
-The Eels were up by 6 with two seconds to play before Penrith's Michael Jennings made a break and kicked ahead for Lachlan Coote to score and force the game into overtime.
+The Eels were up by 6 with two seconds to play before Penrith's Michael Jennings made a break and kicked ahead for Lachlan Coote to score and force the game into golden point extra time.
 Halfback Luke Walsh then kicked a field goal in extra time to consign Hindmarsh to a 23-22 loss in his milestone match.

-In round 5 of the 2020 NRL season, Parramatta came back from a 10-0 deficit at the 61st minute to beat Penrith 16–10, that would be Penrith's only loss in the 2020 NRL regular season that year as Penrith finished as minor premiers.
-In 2021, Penrith won both regular season games against Parramatta, the first being a 1-point thriller at Penrith.
+In round 5 of the 2020 NRL season, Parramatta came back from a 10–0 deficit at the 61st minute to beat Penrith 16–10, that would be Penrith's only loss in the 2020 NRL regular season that year as Penrith finished as minor premiers.

+In 2021, Penrith won both regular season games against Parramatta, the first being a one-point victory at Penrith.
 Parramatta had a chance in the dying seconds to win the match, which was supposedly to cement Mitchell Moses against Adam Reynolds for a position as half-back in the New South Wales State of Origin squad to replace the injured Nathan Cleary.
-The other match played in Queensland due to the Sydney Coronavirus outbreak, saw Penrith defeat Parramatta, who rested their star players for the finals by 40–6.
-In the 2022 regular season, Parramatta were the only club to beat Penrith twice and were also responsible for ending Penrith's unbeaten home winning streak which went back to the 2019 NRL season.
+The other match was played in Queensland due to the Sydney Coronavirus outbreak, saw Penrith defeat Parramatta 40–6 where Parramatta rested most of their starting players.